gayatrig19/the-unplugged-club/README.md

 The website was developed through Codeanywhere IDE.

 Code has been pushed to repository on Github with following git commands:
-- git add . -to add files ready to commit
+- git add . - to add files ready to commit
 - git commit -m "message" - to commit the code to loacl repository ready to be pushed
 - git push - final command used to push committed code to remote repo on Github